JanssenProject/jans/jans-cedarling/bindings/cedarling_python/README.md

 ### Run test with `tox`

   1. Ensure that you installed rust compiler and toolchain.
-You install it by following the official [rust installation guide](https://www.rust-lang.org/tools/install).
+You can install it by following the official [rust installation guide](https://www.rust-lang.org/tools/install).

   1. Ensure tox is installed:
   You can install tox in your environment using pip: